 - have a recognised organisation or individual in Australia endorse them as global talent, in the same field as the applicant.

-Applicants must meet a high standard and show an exceptional track-record of professional and outstanding achievements.
-This may include senior roles, patents, professional awards, international publications, media articles and international memberships.
+Candidates must meet a high standard and show an exceptional track record of professional achievement.
+This may include:

 Applicants should have the ability to attract a salary at or above the Fair Work high income threshold.

 - current salary shown through payslips or a contract, or

 - future job offers outlining remuneration, or